 At Chrysalis Rejuvenation Clinic, we administer Thermage to treat these concerns:

 - Loose skin on the face, such as sagging jowls, eyelids, crow’s feet and fine wrinkles

 - Loose skin on the abdomen, due to past pregnancies or weight loss

-- Loose skin nearly anywhere on the body due to aging or dramatic weight loss: arms, knees, buttocks, hands, etc.
+- Loose skin nearly anywhere on the body due to aging or weight loss: arms, knees, buttocks, hands, etc.